 Bring your questions along

-During your info session and tour, you can expect to spend time with both admissions counselors and current students.
+During your visit, you can expect to spend time with both admissions counselors and current students.
 The experience will provide you with the perfect opportunity to ask questions about the admissions process, academics, student life, and everything in between.
 Consider writing down a list of questions ahead of time and bringing them along with you.

-After the info session, you’ll be placed into small groups for a campus tour.
+After you check in, you’ll be placed into small groups for a campus tour.
 A current student will serve as your tour guide and will have a wide range of knowledge about topics like academics, housing, and extracurricular activities.
 This time will provide you with a great opportunity to ask questions about life at CSU.

 You can expect to be with your tour guide for 90 minutes and are encouraged to ask questions at any point during the tour.
 If you prefer to ask questions in private, don’t hesitate to pull them aside at the end of the tour.